-- F. The family/caregiver/guardian agrees to be an active participant, which involves participating in interventions to better understand and care for the beneficiary for the purpose of maintaining progress during and after treatment. - G. The service is recommended by a Licensed Practitioner of the Healing Arts (LPHA) acting within the scope of his/her professional licensure. - H. H. Beneficiary is expected to benefit from the intervention and needs would not be better met by any other formal or informal system or support. - I. The score on the age-appropriate assessment tool, completed by the LPHA, indicates need for PRS (Private Providers Only)
+F. The family/caregiver/guardian agrees to be an active participant, which involves participating in interventions to better understand and care for the beneficiary for the purpose of maintaining progress during and after treatment.

-a. • For beneficiaries from birth until 1.5 years, has scored in the 81st percentile or above on the Parenting Stress Index (PSI)

-- b.
-For beneficiaries ages 1.5-5 years, has scored in the borderline to clinical range (minimum T score of 65) on at least one syndrome scale and one DSM-Oriented scale on The Child Behavior Check List (CBCL) - c.
-For beneficiaries 6-18 years, has been assigned a minimum CALOCUS-CASII composite score of 17
+- G. The service is recommended by a LPHA acting within the scope of his/her professional licensure. - H. The beneficiary is expected to benefit from the intervention and needs would not be better met by any other formal or informal system or support. - I. The score on the age-appropriate assessment tool, completed by the LPHA, indicates need for PRS (Private Providers Only) - a.
+For beneficiaries from birth until 1.5 years, has scored in the 81st percentile or above on the Parenting Stress Index (PSI). - b.
+For beneficiaries age 1.5-5 years, has scored in the borderline to clinical range (minimum T score of 65) on at least one syndrome scale and one DSM-Oriented scale on the Child Behavior Check List (CBCL). - c.
+For beneficiaries 6-18 years, has been assigned a minimum CALOCUS-CASII composite score of 17.